 Announcing New Project Director for Food & Community in Virginia

-Food and Community in Virginia, a project of the Virginia Folklife Program at Virginia Foundation for the Humanities (VFH), welcomes Lilia Fuquen as project director for this year-long initiative.
-The goal of Food and Community in Virginia is to bring people across the Commonwealth together to document, celebrate, and share traditional, contemporary, and emerging foodways. […]
+Food and Community in Virginia, a project of the Virginia Folklife Program at Virginia Humanities, welcomes Lilia Fuquen as project director for this year-long initiative.
+The goal of Food and Community in Virginia is to bring people across the Commonwealth together to document, celebrate, and share traditional, contemporary, and emerging foodways.
+Through diverse food traditions, […]

 Some litters include 10 to 12 piglets.
 Pat Jarrett/VFH Staff